 What About Farm Equipment?

 Different insurance providers will have different policy provisions, but generally, you’ll need specialized coverage for any farm vehicles, tools, or buildings that you’d like to protect.
-However, this coverage can be bundled in alongside your crop insurance.
+However, this coverage can be bundled in alongside your main farm insurance package.

-For more information on farming insurance, including crop coverage, call Will Marshall Insurance Brokers at (705) 726-2551.
+For more information on farming insurance, call Will Marshall Insurance Brokers at (705) 726-2551.
 You can also message us directly online.
 We’re ready to help you protect what’s important.